 Other Cell-based assays:

-Xcelligence migration assay: Inhibition of migration of HCT 116 cells with increasing concentration of Drug X. Cell Index vs time.
+xCELLigence migration assay: Inhibition of migration of HCT 116 cells with increasing concentration of Drug X. Cell Index vs time.
 Decreased cell index indicative of less cells migrating through membrane.

-Xcelligence Real-time System: measures cell proliferation, migration and invasion in real time.
+xCELLigence Real-time System: measures cell proliferation, migration and invasion in real time.
 Useful for drug inhibition of proliferation, migration and invasion and assessment of these endpoints of knock-down or over-expression of gene of interest

 Potentiation Assay: The effect of IC30 Dichloroacetate (DCA) on a dose response of Arsenic Trioxide (AT0).
 DCA was added 24 hours prior to ATO.
-The Potentation Factor (PF) of DCA on the IC50 of ATO was 2.0.
+The Potentiation Factor (PF) of DCA on the IC50 of ATO was 2.0.

 Emadi et al AACR Proceedings 2013